kinnara-digital-studio/kecak-workflow/docs/developmentBuildingPlugins.md

 2. In command terminal, go to the created directory.

-3. Run `~\Developer Training Materials\Joget Workflow source code\wflow-plugin-archetype\create-plugin.bat" org.joget.sample sample-plugin-pack
+3. Run `~\Kinnara\kecak-workflow\wflow-plugin-archetype\create-plugin.bat com.kinnara.kecakplugins.`PluginsName` kecak-plugins-`PluginsName` 5.0-SNAPSHOT

+4. Input your plugins version

-4. Key in `3.0-BETA` for version and `y` to confirm all the information
+5. Key in `5.0-SNAPSHOT` for version and `y` to confirm all the information

 ##### What is inside the maven project